Pylons/pyramid-cookiecutter-alchemy/README.rst

         :target: https://travis-ci.org/Pylons/pyramid-cookiecutter-alchemy
         :alt: Master Travis CI Status

-A Cookiecutter (project template) for creating a Pyramid project using SQLite for persistent storage, SQLAlchemy for an ORM, URL dispatch for routing, and Jinja2 for templating.
+A Cookiecutter (project template) for creating a Pyramid project using SQLite for persistent storage, SQLAlchemy for an ORM, Alembic for database migrations, URL dispatch for routing, and Jinja2 for templating.

 Requirements
 ------------